awcodify/sysctl-theme/_posts/2025-05-13-customizing-your-arsxy-theme.md

 ## Adding Custom Layouts

-Sysctl comes with several layouts out of the box, but you might want to create custom layouts for specific content types.
+Arsxy comes with several layouts out of the box, but you might want to create custom layouts for specific content types.

 To create a custom layout: